 The train continues, via the Blea Moor Tunnel and the Dent Head Viaduct toward the small village of Dent whose railway station, which is actually situated four miles from the village, is the highest in England at an elevation of 1,150 feet (350 metres) above sea level.
 Beyond the next village, Garsdale, the train enters a series of tunnels, leaving behind the Yorkshire Dales National Park and entering Cumbria.

-Amidst the rolling green hills of the picturesque Eden Valley the train wends its way through the towns of Kirkby Stephen, Appleby, Armathwaite ending at historic Carlisle, Cumbria's only city.
+Amidst the rolling green hills of the picturesque Eden Valley the train wends its way through the towns of Kirkby Stephen, Appleby, Armathwaite ending at historic Carlisle.

 Trains on the Settle to Carlisle Line